Mayor Shelley Brindle

 Education & Family

 Shelley holds a Bachelor's of Arts Degree in Rhetoric and Communications Studies/History from the University of Virginia.
-She lives in Westfield, New Jersey with her husband Kip, their three children Grace (21), a senior a Carleton College; Nora (18) a sophomore at The Ohio State University; and Nick, (15) a 10th grader at Westfield High School, as well as their two dogs and any number of foster dogs waiting for a good home.
+She lives in Westfield, New Jersey with her husband Kip, their three children Grace (23), a graduate student at the University of Michigan; Nora (21) a senior at The Ohio State University; and Nick, (17) a senior at Westfield High School, as well as their two dogs and any number of foster dogs waiting for a good home.